Kealba

 Residential dwelling approval activity has been practically non-existent in Kealba

 Kealba has seen only one residential development approval in the past five years.
-This suggests that the area is largely built out with minimal vacant land for development.
-Such established areas often see steady demand for existing properties as buyers have few new-build alternatives.
+This suggests that the area is largely built out with minimal vacant land for new developments.
+Established areas like Kealba often experience steady demand for existing properties due to limited new-build alternatives.

-Relative to Greater Melbourne, Kealba records markedly lower building activity.
-This limited new supply generally supports stronger demand and values for established properties.
-This is likewise lower than nationally, reflecting market maturity and pointing to possible development constraints.
+Compared to Greater Melbourne, Kealba records markedly lower building activity.
+The limited new supply generally supports stronger demand and values for established properties in such areas.
+This is also lower than national averages, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development